1996 Indiana gubernatorial election: Republican Party

-With Governor Evan Bayh unable to seek another term in office, Indiana Republicans felt confident in their ability to take the Governor's Mansion in the general election.
-Of the three candidates for the nomination, the front-runner by far was Indianapolis Mayor Stephen Goldsmith.
+With Governor Evan Bayh unable to seek another term in office, Indiana Republicans felt confident in their ability to win the general election.
+Of the three candidates for the nomination, the front-runner was Indianapolis Mayor Stephen Goldsmith.
 Goldsmith was by far the favorite for the nomination throughout the race, in some polls leading by as much as 20 points.
 The race was particularly heated: Indiana Republican Party Chairman Michael McDaniel, hoping to avoid alienating any voters, declined to endorse a candidate, instead hanging a Swiss flag in his office to symbolize his neutrality.
 Goldsmith easily won the primary.
-Goldsmith endorsed no candidate for lieutenant governor, and Republican state convention delegates chose Witwer as his running mate.
+He endorsed no candidate for lieutenant governor, and Republican state convention delegates chose Witwer as his running mate.